WASH-Severity-Classification/WSC_processing/README.md

     1. WSC::score_WIS(): scores a dataset according to the calculation model.
     2. WSC::agg_score(): aggregates results at a specified administrative level
     3. WSC::twenty_rule(): applies the 20% rule to a specified datasets
+    4. WSC::assign_hiAdmin_loAdmin(): assign results from a higher administrative level to a lower one in an uniform way (all lower units part of a higher administrative unit have the same value).
+    5. WSC::score_df_AP(): Score dataset according to the Analysis Plan (AP) phases.
+    6. WSC::scoring_var(): Score individual variables according to AP.

 Working examples are provided for all the functions based on the datasets documented within the package.